webresto/core/docs/Bouses.md

 ### Bonus Support in RMS Adapter

 For a delivery site that sends orders to an external system, a flag should be set in the RMS adapter indicating it supports bonus spending.
 This means RMS will independently calculate how many bonuses are spent in the order and apply a discount to reconcile accounting.
 Deduction of bonuses is carried out by the bonus systems adapter.

+### to do:
+1. check isRegistred after create new user by FLAG settings
+2. Implement syncronization transaction
+3. delete user & bonus program
+4. recheck user balance, by util recheck transaction user
+5. Meal concepts and exceptions